 Aiming for tangible experience to readily prepare students for employment, this program utilizes realistic equipment and environments that they will encounter in the business world.
-Students are introduced to the hardware and software that are used to complete transactions, as well as for storing and processing data.
+Students are introduced to the hardware and software that are used to complete transactions, as well as for storing and processing data and basic skills like media presentation.
 Courses may include:

 - Document publication

 Popular Career Options

 After earning the associate's degree, students are fully prepared to apply for office positions or increase their knowledge through a bachelor's degree program.
 Professionals in this field are commonly responsible for filing, organization, data storage and communication in the workplace.
 Possible job titles could include administrative assistant, office administrator, executive secretary, and help desk staff worker.

 Job Outlook and Salary Information

 Reporting about secretaries and administrative assistants, the U.S. Bureau of Labor Statistics (BLS) indicates that these workers could realize an expected 3% employment growth rate over the 2014-2024 decade (www.bls.gov), while executive secretaries could experience 6% decline over the same ten-year period.
 The BLS goes on to report that as of May 2015, secretaries and administrative assistants earned an average annual wage of $35,200 and executive secretaries averaged $55,460.

 This associate's degree program is intended to provide an introductory understanding of office practices and management tools.
 A student interested in continuing to study business administration could continue onto a Bachelor of Business Administration, which will typically allow for a concentration option in an area like management, finance or marketing.
 At the graduate level, the Master of Business Administration (MBA) can provide an advanced, well-rounded approach to the complex issues faced by modern businesses.